Google Disables Discover Report Hack for Desktop vs Mobile Insights in GSC

 2. Why did Google disable the hack?

-Since the hack was not officially supported, the data may not have been entirely accurate.
+Since the hack was not officially supported, the data may not have been accurate.
 Google likely disabled it to maintain data integrity and consistency.

 3. Can we currently view desktop Discover performance in GSC?